davidfoerster/KaleidOK-examples/Kaleidoscope/README.md

 ## Configuration

+The most convenient way to configure Kaleidoscope is through a properties file:

+ 1. Create or place a properties file `KaleidoscopeApp.properties` inside the package `kaleidok.examples.kaleidoscope` (inside the `src` directory).
+You can use `KaleidoscopeApp.template.properties`, which you can find in the same directory as this `README` file, as a template.

+ 2. Edit the properties files with any text editor.
+Most importantly, add the required API keys (see below).

 Kaleidoscope knows a few configuration options, that can be set through applet parameters.
 See the included run configuration for examples.
 Below is a